Seqrous/2nd-Semestral-Project/README.md

 ### Project consists of:
 - code located in *src*,
-- simple SQL database script in *sql scripts*,
+- simple SQL database script in *sql scripts* that will create a local database,
 - Java DataBase Connectivity files in *jdbc*,
 - project report in *report*